joshuahigginson1/DevOps_Assessment_1/README.md

 ## Testing

+### Unit Testing

+### Functional Testing

+#### My approach to functional testing.
+After an afternoon of research into functional testing, I finally decided to settle on the use of a **Page-Object Model** approach to unit testing.

+>> The Page-Object model is one of many approaches to structuring test code.
+>> Each page of our web application is associated with it's own **'page class'.**
+>> 'Page classes' contain a reference to every _functional_ element of code as a **'elements'.**
+>> Our tests can then utilise the methods of this page object class whenever they need to simulate interaction with the UI.

+I chose this approach for a few specific reasons:
+1. My application code is already organised into blueprints.
+It makes sense that my test elements are organised in a similar way.

+2. If I were to add a UI to my app later down the line, I wouldn't have to rewrite every test.
+Only change the way in which the 'page class' references the UI.

+3. I hate having to repeat code.

 ### Issues with Flask-Testing.

 _This section of the documentation covers my experience with the Flask-Testing module, why I ultimately chose to scrap the LiveServerTestCase class, and how I designed my own multi-threaded test framework._